jrogers239/nba_trades/README.md

-NBA_Trades
+nba_nlp_trades
 ==============================

-Allowing python to grab raw text file and sort it into a tabular format with NLP functionality
+Take Raw Text file an convert into a useable table to track trades

 Project Organization
 ------------